chingu-voyages/V61-tier2-team-23/README.md

 **Gemini AI:** Gemini is used in this application to give hints to struggling users.

-**Secure Passwords:** Email and Password combinations are saved in Firebase Authentication and not in the database itself.
+**Secure Passwords:** Email and password combinations are saved in Firebase Authentication and not in the database itself.
 This ensures passwords do not get leaked in a data breach.

 **Error Handling:** [BODY]